 After visiting Matun-og Falls, which by the way is a local term for the word “cold” (tun-og), our guides told us that we’d be visiting another waterfalls on the area – Kabugbugan Falls.
 The trail was somewhat similar in going to Matun-og, only that the boulders are slippery because of the mosses that amply grew on the area.

-Yes, that’s the Kabugbugan Falls.
-Short and stout.
-HAHA.
-And just when were about to indulge into another photo op, Sir Dom asked if we wanted to discover the source of the water of the waterfalls.
+Just when were about to indulge into another photo op, Sir Dom asked if we wanted to discover the source of the water of the waterfalls.
 While the rest wanted to just stay and chill, there were some who got curious as well.
 And even with the very tactical and steep path, six of us manage to climb up Kabugbugan Falls and tried locating the source.

 Obviously, the trail to this nearby waterfalls was unexplored by many.
 In fact, I haven’t seen similar photos of it online.
 Sir Dom shared that it was, as well, his first time in the area even though they have been trailrunning these rivers for quite some time.
 Conversation went on until we heard a loud rush of water cascading.
 We continued blazing until we saw this.